 The school should respond promptly to complaints.
 In the case of a complaint reported in the mass media, the school should respond to both the complainant and the media expeditiously.
 Section 4.4.2 gives schools more suggestions on how to deal with situations when complaints are reported by the media.
 Complainants should be advised of the person to contact if they would like to enquire about the progress of the investigation.
-When it is anticipated that the investigation cannot be completed within a short time, an interim reply reporting the progress made should be issued to the complainant.
-After the investigation, the complainant should be informed of the result as soon as possible, including the remedial actions taken and/or to be introduced.
+When it is anticipated that the investigation cannot be completed within a short time, an interim reply reporting the progress made should be informed of the result as soon as possible, including the remedial actions taken and/or to be introduced.